Free shipping for Australia deliveries when product totals over $140

 The H87 is getting low, so holdings are limited if you still need to give it a run.

-Over the last three years, we have featured coffee in our monthly Newsletter for almost every origin.
+Over the last three years, we have featured coffee from almost every origin in our monthly Newsletter.

 It's never been about a simple process of running through the A to Z of growing regions, but a carefully considered, well-planned journey of discovery to identify that special something, a unique or distinctive nuance worthy of celebrating within that origin or coffee.

-At times, we have referred to the coffee equivalent of a Bucket List, and taking a prominent place in the shortlist of any coffee lover experience are those diverse offerings from Monsoon Malabar, Kenya, Ethiopia and last but not least, the enigmatic Sumatran.
+At times, we have referred to the coffee equivalent of a Bucket List, and taking a prominent place on the shortlist of any coffee lover's experience are the diverse offerings from Monsoon Malabar, Kenya, Ethiopia, and, last but not least, the enigmatic Sumatran.

 With Sumatran coffee, it's an experience unlike any other origin - wild, bold and memorable.

-Indonesia has historically ranked as the 4th largest coffee producer, and it's been exporting coffee for 300 years.
+Indonesia has historically ranked as the 4th-largest coffee producer and has been exporting coffee for 300 years.

-However, excessive rains have yielded lower crop volumes in the last few seasons.
+However, excessive rainfall has led to lower crop yields in the last few seasons.

 At various times, it sits in the world volume ranking between 4th and 6th.

-Indonesia's tropical, volcanic soils and high-altitude terrain provide ideal coffee-growing conditions.
+Indonesia's tropical, volcanic soils and high-altitude terrain provide ideal conditions for coffee cultivation.

-With this long history of exporting coffee, Indonesia was sometimes referred to in the past as "Java", with the famous blend known as "Mocha (Moka) Java" consisting of Sumatran and Ethiopian beans.
+With this long history of coffee exports, Indonesia is at times referred to as "Java", and the famous blend known as "Mocha (Moka) Java" consists of Sumatran and Ethiopian beans.

 Still, to this day, it's a match made in heaven.

-Around 90% of the coffee production across Indonesia/Sumatra consists of many small landowners from holdings averaging around 1 hectare.
+Around 90% of coffee production in Indonesia/Sumatra is from small landowners with holdings averaging around 1 hectare.

 These farms are relatively small in size compared to other farms in the coffee industry.